panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-29-PMC/2020-01-29-PMC_Summary.md

 Nicoletta said that a new video is available available from [our website](https://www.panosc.eu/news/) or our [youtube channel](https://www.youtube.com/channel/UC7ULx4C4OCbKlpAp0Xtd4wQ/featured)

-   **WP7 - Sustainibility** : Roberto reported a meeting of WP7 taking place [29/01/2020 in the morning](https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP7%20Sustainability/project%20meetings/2020-01-29/Minute.md) in which it was discussed the Tinman report.
-Roberto asked everyone to share feedback by Monday 3rd Feburary, so he can draft and share a joint PaNOSC response Tuesday the 4th.
+   **WP7 - Sustainibility** : Roberto reported a meeting of WP7 taking place [29/01/2020 in the morning](https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP7%20Sustainability/project%20meetings/2020-01-29/Minute.md) during which ithe Tinman report was discussed.
+Roberto asked everyone to share feedback by Monday 3rd Feburary, so he can draft and share a joint PaNOSC response by Tuesday the 4th.
 That would let time for a possible meeting Wednesday or Thursday and share feedback by Friday 7th (deadline for feedback).
 Roberto will also be in touch with Rupert (EOSC Secretariat Sustainability WG co-chair) about what kind of feedback is expected in the meantime.

 During the WP7 meeting *D7.1 PaN EOSC Stakeholder Feedbacks* was also discussed.
 Roberto could deliver a draft list of stakeholders by March.
 Jordi said that a list of stakholders does not contain feedback (as the title suggests) and it is similar to the already achieved milestone *MS7.1 Stakeholder database ready*.
 In the grant agreement the description of D7.1 is not clear.